VladRodionov/mcdc/README.md

 > Our caches can store up to 40 percent more data using the same hardware.”
 — Facebook Engineering Blog, 2018

 In MC/DC these "self-similar" categories are called "namespaces".
-See Documentation for more information.
+See [Quick Start Guide](https://github.com/VladRodionov/mcdc/wiki/Quick-Start-Guide) for more information.

 ## How MC/DC Differs